Nujat-Zaman-Chowdhury/Real-Estate/README.md

 Features and Characteristics

-- Implemented user authentication to allow user login or signup and access personalized features
+- Implemented user authentication to allow user login or signup and access personalized features.
-- Users can manage their profile by providing their name and photo-URL
+- Users can manage their profile by providing their name and photo-URL.
 - Displayed a comprehensive database of listing real estate properties.
 - By clicking view property user can see key information about a single estate listing.
-- Website is designed to be responsive, Users can access and interact with the website seamlessly on mobile,tablet and desktop
+- Website is designed to be responsive, Users can access and interact with the website seamlessly on mobile,tablet and desktop.

 Resources(npm packages)